Hello Chapter Members!

 - Chapter leaders must familiarize themselves with the organization’s mission and purposes to ensure effective planning.

 - Chapter leaders must promote elections, develop new board members, and monitor their performance.

 We achieve and uphold these responsibilities through: continuous learning, monthly BOD meetings, reviewing and approving our financial statements, discuss membership interests, satisfaction and trends, offer various programs and education events in various locations and on various topics that are relevant and valued to our members.
 We monitor chapter operations, services and programs through member input, ease of operations and management of volunteer resources.
-We hold quarterly meetings to review our plans and assumptions.
 In addition, we engage in monthly regional chapter calls, attend annual region and global meetings, and are compliant with PMI guidelines for managing our chapter.